Thoughts

 If you haven’t interacted extensively with people who have disabilities, you may feel frightened, embarrassed, pitying, overwhelmed, astounded, flummoxed, or any number of uncomfortable emotions you were hoping to avoid in the routine task of choosing your next developer, writer, customer service representative, specialist, teacher, CEO, leader, recruiter, or whatever position you thought you could figure out without very much emotion.
 Maybe someone’s application has a lot of disability activism on it.
 Maybe someone has walked into a job interview using a cane, has entered your office in a wheelchair, or is accompanied by an ASL interpreter.
 Maybe someone is peering at a piece of paper you would only glance at or exhibits social behaviors which make you uncomfortable.
 Gone are the days when previous generations of employers could simply say, “You can’t do this job” and have the person escorted from the office.
 Let’s be clear – that’s illegal!
 Employers can no longer morally or financially afford to ignore disability as an important component of workplace diversity.
 Maybe you have a few minutes to think about this or maybe you need to respond in a split second.
 But in any case, what do you do?
 First, let’s examine and debunk some of the most common biases around disability which almost every person faces at one time or another.

-Unconscious Biases: Do you Really know anyone who has a disability?
+Unconscious Biases: Do you really know anyone who has a disability?

 Who are the people with disabilities you know well?
 Helping one across the street once a year does not count, especially if you did not ask them first.
 For many people, the first person they think of is someone who is elderly, who acquired their disability late in life, and who may still be physically and emotionally adjusting to the idea that the temporariness of their able-bodied status has shown itself.
 This person may have retired from work.
 (If, by the way, the older person has not retired and is the one sitting across from you at your desk or is using Zoom for your virtual interview, then that person deserves the same respect as any other candidate: they might just be the person you hire!)
 But the elderly stereotype might be the image your unconscious biases encounter when you’re faced with a typically working-aged adult who has a disability.
 Chances are this person has either grown up with the disability or has successfully adjusted to life without sight or hearing or walking.